pranitbauva1997/pranitbauva1997.github.io/about/index.md

 dual degree (B. Tech + M. Tech) in Engineering.
 I am a robotics and open source enthusiast.
 I am also a contributor to [git](https://github.com/git/git).
 If you have messed up your git repository or need source control advice, I am your guy!
+I got selected in the Google Summer of Code program in my first year wherein I worked on porting the `git-bisect` shell script to C code so as to do my bit in making life of windows developers easier and less frustrating.

 As you might have guess, I code a **LOT**.
 You can follow me on [**Github**](https://github.com/pranitbauva1997).
 I upload most of the code